MinnowBoard-org/website/pages/tadpole-lure/tadpole-lure.md

 ### Design files

-The Tadpole Lure is an "Open Source Hardware" compatible device, licensed under Creative Commons Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0)
+The Tadpole Lure is an "Open Source Hardware" compatible device.
+You can find the design files on [GitHub - design files]().
+All design files are released under [Creative Commons CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
+Read about what this license allows for on the Creative Commons website.

 ### Assembly